wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 4. Get a view of all your plugins and how each one is distributed across each site.

 == Changelog ==

+= 2.7.4 =

+* CHANGED:	tweak to white labelling and stats with more options.

 = 2.7.3 =